 Not only can you serve your neighbors through local government service, but you can also work alongside your neighbors.
 For example, police officers can choose to live in the part of town they most frequently patrol.
 In addition to doing their duty for the reasons all other police officers do, they have a vested interest in making their parts of town safe.

 People in urban and suburban cities commute many miles per day getting to and from jobs working with people from various places within the metropolitan area.
 Suburban communities and satellite offices in large cities give employees the opportunity to work where they live.

 Diversity of Jobs

 Local government offers a vast variety of jobs.
-We have already mentioned several positions: firefighter, police officer, and school teacher; and there are countless others such as recreation coordinator, public information officer, a sanitation worker, social worker, and probation officer.
+We have already mentioned several positions: firefighter, police officer, and school teacher; and there are countless others such as recreation coordinator, government public information officer, a sanitation worker, social worker, and probation officer.
 There are jobs within each department whereby you might work in an office for the mayor, the social service department, senior citizen center, or the library.

 No matter your skill set, there is an excellent chance you can put it to productive use in local government.
 There are plenty of positions that require strong math and science skills.
 There are other positions where you could help to prevent and investigate crime as an employee of a police department or sheriff's office.

 Jobs at all levels of government have generous benefits packages.
 What government jobs lack in salary, they make up for in vacation leave, sick leave, retirement benefits, pension, and health insurance.
 A typical government employee’s standard of living might decrease if that employee were to accept a position in the private sector with the same or slightly higher salary due to the fabulous benefits.
 When estimating the value of a local government job, it's important to consider all of the benefits both today and in the long-term and not only the current salary.